c4-lab/minimal-mistakes/_pages/projects.md

 ## Mapping the narrative ecosystem of conspiracy theories

 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.

-### Social Media & Society 2020 paper: Mapping the Narrative Ecosystem of Conspiracy Theories in Online Anti-vaccination DiscussionsPermalink
 Nullam faucibus mi quis velit.
 Aenean vel massa quis mauris vehicula lacinia.
 Maecenas sollicitudin.
 Nunc dapibus tortor vel mi dapibus sollicitudin.
 Maecenas sollicitudin.
 Praesent dapibus.

 <a href="/mapping-CTs/">More information about these projects.</a>